MicrosoftEdge/WebView2Feedback/specs/Freeze.md

 WebView script timers and animations, minimizes CPU usage for the associated browser renderer process and allows the operating system to reuse the memory that was used by the renderer process for other processes.
+Note that the freeze is best effort and considered completed successfully once the request is sent to browser renderer process.
+If there is a running script, the script will continue to run and the renderer process will be frozen after that script is done.
 See [Sleeping Tabs FAQ](https://techcommunity.microsoft.com/t5/articles/sleeping-tabs-faq/m-p/1705434) for conditions that might prevent WebView from being frozen.
 In those situations, The TryFreeze operation will fail and the completed handler will be invoked with isSuccessful as false.